 Systemic Team Coaching enabling teams to learn and develop the skills to work together through challenges and become even stronger than they were before.

-1:1 Leadership coaching for all participants providing a safe, yet challenging environment for an individual to be completely honest about their experiences, beliefs and behaviours and identify ways to release their potential to support both theirs and the business objectives.
+One on One coaching for all participants providing a safe, yet challenging environment for an individual to be completely honest about their experiences, beliefs and behaviours and identify ways to release their potential to support both theirs and the business objectives.

 Mentoring and reverse mentoring is a great way to enable two parties to gain strength through one another.
-Each participant chooses a topic that their mentor knows well and they design how they will work together to mentor one another, rather than a typical one-way only mentor-mentee relationship.
+Each participant chooses a topic that their mentor knows well and they design how they will work together to mentor one another, rather than a typical one-way-only mentor-mentee relationship.
 This builds bridges and can be especially helpful to develop emotional intelligence, which develops stronger relationships.

 The Evaluation Phase